puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_summary.markdown

       ensure  => file,
       require => Package['ntp'],
       source  => "puppet:///modules/ntp/ntp.conf",
-      # This source file would be located on the puppet master at
+      # This source file would be located on the Puppet master at
       # /etc/puppetlabs/puppet/modules/ntp/files/ntp.conf (in Puppet Enterprise)
       # or
       # /etc/puppet/modules/ntp/files/ntp.conf (in open source Puppet)